christophgil/ZIPsFS/README.md

 Author: Christoph Gille

 **Current status**: Testing and Bug fixing.
 Already running very busy for several weeks without interruption.

-**TODO**:   Currently, the full set of threads is started in the beginning.
-Better start threads only when needed

 If ZIPsFS crashes, please send the stack-trace together with the source code you were using.